 We have developed a solution that just solves this problem.
 If you’re interested, go ahead and check out our HR chatbot.

-Organizations can use RPA technology to automatically respond to rejected candidates.
+Organizations can use RPA in hr operations to automatically respond to rejected candidates.
 After the HR team has decided that a candidate is not suitable for the role, an automation tool can be used to trigger an e-mail to the candidate.
 Similarly, this can work for candidates who have been selected for the job or for future rounds of selection.

 The reporting process is yet another repetitive task that is extremely time consuming.
 Managers need to constantly develop reports that fall in line with various labour laws.
 Such reports include information about things like the monthly labor expenses, employee benefits, and the employees’ performance during a particular period.

 The manual creation of such reports by gathering and verifying data can take weeks and are often inaccurate.
-RPA solutions can improve the efficiency of this process by reducing the time required to just a few hours with increased accuracy.
+By implementing RPA in HR operations, you can improve the efficiency of this process by reducing the time required to just a few hours with increased accuracy.
 They can also automatically access the data required for generating reports.
 It can then merge, process, and format the data to create accurate and customized reports based on predefined templates.

 Once the HR department has finished shortlisting CVs, they need to schedule interviews for the final candidates.
 This can be quite difficult as they need to analyse work schedules of interviewer and fix on the best time for the interview to occur.
 The usual process is to go through the calendar of everyone in the interview panel, and find a slot that is open for all.
 This becomes quite hectic as the number of interviews and the number of interviewers increase.